thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/dapper.md

 {% include template-h1.html %}

 ## What's Dapper?
-Dapper is a simple object mapper for .NET and own the title of **King of Micro ORM**
+Dapper is a simple object mapper for .NET and own the title of **King of Micro ORM** in terms of speed and is virtually as fast as using a raw ADO.NET data reader.
+An ORM is an Object Relational Mapper, which is responsible for mapping between database and programming language.

 Dapper extend the IDbConnection by providing useful extension methods to query your database.

+## How Dapper Works?
+It is a three step process.
+- Create an IDbConnection object.
+- Write a query to perform CRUD operations.
+- Pass query as a parameter in Execute method.

 ## Installation
 Dapper is installed through NuGet: <a href="https://www.nuget.org/packages/Dapper" target="_blank">https://www.nuget.org/packages/Dapper</a>